yan-055/taxi-trips-streaming-pipeline/README.md

-# 🚕 Taxi Trip Streaming Pipeline — Real-Time AWS Architecture
+# 🚕 Taxi Trip Streaming Pipeline — AWS Architecture

-This repository contains a **fault-tolerant, real-time taxi trip streaming pipeline** built using AWS services.
+This project implements a **fault-tolerant, real-time taxi trip streaming pipeline** built using AWS services.
-It processes **start-trip** and **end-trip** events using Kinesis + Lambda, stores trip state in DynamoDB, and ensures **guaranteed failure recovery** via SQS + AWS Glue.
+It processes start-trip and end-trip events using Kinesis + Lambda, stores trip state in DynamoDB, and manages error handling and recovery through SNS, SQS, and AWS Glue.

 ---